mattmc3/themepack.fish/README.md

-# themepack.fish
+# themepak.fish

 > Popular Fish color schemes

 ## Description

 In its [3.4 release][fish_3_4], The Fish shell defined a new way of handling themes.
 Setting themes has always been available via the `fish_config` web interface, but now there is a robust command line interface as well as the ability to easily define your own themes with `.theme` files.
 Many great Fish theme plugins have taken awhile to catch up to this new method.
-This Theme Pack pulls together some of the best [Fish themes][gh-topic-fish-theme] into one place and gives you acceess to all the goodies that come now with using `.theme` files.
+This Theme Pack pulls together some of the best [Fish themes][gh-topic-fish-theme] into one place and gives you access to all the goodies that come now with using `.theme` files.

 Setting up themes this way gives support for [the built-in theme configuration commands](fish_config].